-The amortization costs of the Company's tourism assets in 2023 and 2022 both amounted to NT\$771 thousand, booked under non-operating income and expenses - other gain and loss.
+The amortization costs of the Company's tourism assets in 2024 and 2023 amounted to NT\$716 thousand and NT\$771 thousand respectively, booked under non-operating income and expenses - other gain and loss.

-The amortization costs of the Company's operating costs and expenses in 2023 and 2022 amounted to NT\$7,981 thousand and NT\$7,834 thousand, respectively.
+The amortization costs of the Company's other assets recognized in operating costs and expenses amounted to NT\$9,105 thousand and NT\$7,981 thousand for the years ended 31 December 2024 and 2023, respectively.